cerner/fhir.cerner.com/content/soarian/dstu2.md

 ### Secure Sandbox

 The secure sandbox instance can be used for testing an application with [authorization](#authorization).
-The service root URL for the sandbox instance is:
+The [service root URL](#service-root-url) for the sandbox instance is:

 `https://fhir-myrecord.sandboxcerner.com/dstu2/0e885770-571b-4c0c-b30f-21df9a058d0d`

-Example: `https://fhir-myrecord.sandboxcerner.com/dstu2/0e885770-571b-4c0c-b30f-21df9a058d0d/Condition?patientId= D4292B7B-AEDF-4CEF-B783-BD3AA1B0DD27`
+Example for a resource call: `https://fhir-myrecord.sandboxcerner.com/dstu2/0e885770-571b-4c0c-b30f-21df9a058d0d/Condition?patientId=D4292B7B-AEDF-4CEF-B783-BD3AA1B0DD27`

 ## Media Types